-Metropolis Comics is a popular store for comics, cards, collectibles.
-There is one near Parque Europa in the southern end of Los Castros.
+Metropolis Comics is a popular store for comics, cards, and collectibles.
+There is one near Parque Europa at the southern end of Los Castros.

 There are bookstores all over A Coruña, some of the best are in the areas of La Pescadería and Agra do Orzán.

-Aires de Nova, located in the neighborhood of Agra do Orzán, is a popular wedding store with wedding dress and other nice items.
+Aires de Nova, located in the neighborhood of Agra do Orzán, is a popular wedding store with wedding dresses and other nice items.

-Of course, a great part of visiting A Coruña is to walk around and explore the local, privately owned stores.
+Of course, a great part of visiting A Coruña is walking around and exploring the local, privately owned stores.
 So we highly recommend that you walk around in the central parts of the city, look for shops that interest you, and support some of the local entrepreneurs.